josemoreiraUA/SISQUAL-data-and-methods/src/backend/services/v1.0/forecast/README.md

   - [Read](https://python-poetry.org/docs/cli/) for a detailled presentation of the commands provided by Poetry.
   - Use Poetry to add and remove dependencies, i.e., to manage dependencies!

-If you get an error during this process, e.g., because of an incompatibility with the python version installed or used by default you can proceed as follows:
+If you get an error during this process, e.g., because of an incompatibility with the python version installed or used by default on your system you can proceed as follows:

-if your system has a python 3.9 version installed run:
+If your system has a python 3.9 version installed run:

 ```bash
 poetry env list